 6. Why do most software tests suck?

-This lesson points out a couple important but seldom discussed reasons why most collections of software tests in the world today leave a great deal to be desired.
+This lesson points out several important yet seldom discussed reasons why most collections of software tests in the world today leave a great deal to be desired.

 Software tests repeat themselves far more than they need to.

 - If you imagine someone standing at one end of a mine field and they absolutely had to walk through it, following in the footsteps of someone who had successfully made it across would be a good strategy.